Evile: Skull and the departure of Ol Drake (2013–2015)

-Switching members, Hell Unleashed and next album (2016–present)
+Switching members, Hell Unleashed and The Unknown (2016–present)

 As early as March 2016, Evile began working on their fifth studio album.
 On 19 March 2018, Evile announced the departure of Piers due to personal commitments.
 On 24 April of the same year, the band announced Ol Drake had rejoined the band.
 On 12 August 2020, Evile announced that Matt Drake had quit the band "a while ago", leaving drummer Ben Carter as their only permanent member.
 On rhythm guitar, Drake was replaced by Adam Smith of RipTide, while his brother Ol took over on guitar and vocals.
 In the following month, Evile were signed to Napalm Records and began recording their new album with Chris Clancy for a 2021 release.
 Then On 3 February 2021, Evile announced that their fifth studio album, Hell Unleashed, would be released on 30 April, and the video for the album's lead single, which is the title track, directed by James Mansell, was released on the same day.
 The song "Gore" includes a guest backing-vocal appearance from actor/comedian Brian Posehn.
 The song, and music video directed by James Mansell, was released on 18 March.
-Evile will promote Hell Unleashed with a UK tour in February 2022, supported by Divine Chaos and Tortured Demon.
+Evile promoted Hell Unleashed with a UK tour in February 2022, supported by Divine Chaos and Tortured Demon.

 In response to why the album had taken eight years to materialise, frontman Ol Drake commented:

 they hadn't really done any new music, and when I rejoined in 2018, I just hit the ground running and started new material and the whole complication with my brother leaving and everything made it last even longer.
 It should have been out a year and a half ago really but sh*t happens.

 Hell Unleashed is also the first Evile studio album to include a cover by another band.
 Ol Drake commented on including Mortician's "Zombie Apocalypse":

 The main reason we did it, is because of how fun that riff is.
 I have loved it most of my metal life.
 I always play it when we are sound checking or I pick up the guitar and that riff is always in my vocabulary and it was literally just an excuse for us to play it.
 It is just so fun and I can't wait to do it live.

 In a June 2021 interview with Metal Hammer, Ol Drake revealed the band had planned to work on their sixth studio album.
 He said, with a chuckle, "I started writing the next album before [Hell Unleashed] was even finished.
 New material will probably start in late 2021."
-Three months later, he confirmed in a "small announcement" on Facebook that Evile have not only officially begun writing their sixth studio album, but stated that it will not take another eight years for it to be released.
+Three months later, he confirmed in a "small announcement" on Facebook that Evile had not only officially begun writing their sixth studio album, but stated that it would not take another eight years for it to be released.
+On 18 May 2023, the band announced that their upcoming sixth studio album, The Unknown, would be released on 14 July.